 Outlook Enrichment is lucky to collaborate with UNO Kinesiology students to provide one-on-one support for teens during activities.

 All participants need to complete Image and Audio Consent and Medical & Liability Release Forms.
-It is possible that news media or other media outlets not affiliated with Outlook Nebraska may be present at an event.
+It is possible that news media or other media outlets not affiliated with Outlook Enrichment may be present at an event.